kaminskyalexander/engl210e-blog/_posts/2024-08-05-rasterization.md

 ## Ordering

 One of the challenges with rasterization is determining the correct order in which the shapes should be drawn to our image.
-This is analagous to how an a painter typically begins with a background and work towards the foreground.
+This is analogous to how a painter typically begins with a background and work towards the foreground.

 One approach is **depth buffering**: To solve the ordering problem, a depth buffer is used.
 A buffer in this case is just a large block of computer memory.
 This buffer keeps track of the depth (distance from the camera) of each pixel.
 When a new pixel is processed from another shape, its depth is compared to the value already stored in the depth buffer.
 If the new pixel is closer to the camera, it updates the color and depth values; if not, it is discarded.